 Comparative Low Cost

-In the U.S., many students study for two years at a community college before transferring to a four-year college, saving significant money on tuition.
+In the U.S., many students study for two years at a community college before transferring to a four-year college or university, saving significant money on tuition.
 Many students choose Gadsden State Community College because of its competitive pricing.

 On-site Residence Hall